| Exam Name | ACT Aspire Early High School Practice Exam – 2026 Updated |

 Answer: C

-Rationale: Relevant evidence supports claims logically and increases the credibility and persuasiveness of an argument.
+Rationale: Relevant evidence supports claims logically and increases the credibility and persuasiveness of an argument. - What does a scale score in ACT Aspire indicate?

 A. Percentage correct